benjymous/annotations/sandman/sandman.01.md

 Page 3 panels 1-4:  First known appearances of Ellie Marsten, Daniel Bustamonte, Stefan Wasserman, and Unity Kincaid.
 Unity will appear later, the rest appear only throughout this issue.
+In one of McFarlane's comic Spawn's early stories, the main character is a certain Billy Kincaid, serial killer of little children.
+McFarlane himself wrote the Billy Kincaid story.
+Alan Moore wrote Spawn#8, which featured Kincaid's experiences in Hell.
+Neil Gaiman wrote Sandman#9 and the Angela Mini-series.

 Page 4 panel 1:  First known appearance of Alex Burgess, Roderick's son.
 	Panel 4:  "Aleister" is Aleister Crowley, the most widely known